nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 }
 ```

-We can even create custom action data types and action creators to increase type-safety and ease development.
-That's basically what the [createAction](https://ngrx.io/api/store/createAction) and [props](https://ngrx.io/api/store/props) functions from NgRx are doing:
+We can even create custom action data types and action creators to ease development.
+That's _basically_ what the [createAction](https://ngrx.io/api/store/createAction) and [props](https://ngrx.io/api/store/props) functions from NgRx are doing - it doesn't give you quite the same type-safety though:

 ```typescript
 // todos.actions.ts